 This is a cost-benefit analysis of YouthBuild USA’s targeted intervention program aimed at youthful offenders using data on 388 offenders at 34 local programs following them three years after enrollment.
 The authors found (1) evidence of reduced recidivism and improved education outcomes, and (2) a positive benefit-to-cost ratio, with every dollar spent on every youth estimated to produce a social return on investment of at least $7.80, with benefits to society ranging between $134,000 and $536,000 per participant at a cost to society of about $12,500 (training stipends to students are excluded from this $12,500 because they were connected to producing affordable housing.)
 (The methodology in this study was informally questioned by other researchers in 2013, although no different conclusions were offered.
 Thus YouthBuild USA is seeking resources to update and create a new cost benefit analysis including a stronger comparison group.)

 Minnesota Department of Employment and Economic Development, Minnesota YouthBuild Program: A Measurement of Costs and Benefits to the State of Minnesota, revised 2003.

 This study measures the benefits of increased earnings, state taxes paid by participants on these earnings, and reduced state prison costs of participants with a prior offense.
 It focuses on the YouthBuild programs funded by the State of Minnesota.
 The study finds that each new group of youth trained in the Minnesota YouthBuild program produces approximately $350,000 per year in additional state tax revenues and $1.2 million in state prison cost savings in the first year after finishing the program.
-This translates into approximately $1.5 million in direct benefits to the state in the first year after a participant group exits the program, compared to the state’s cost of $877,000 per year.
+This translates into approximately $1.5 million in direct benefits in the first year after a participant cohort exits the program, compared to the state’s cost of $877,000 per year.